ArthurZey/toyproblems/interviews/upstart/README.md

 ====================
 1. I decided to wrap this functionality in a `Budget` class.
 This allows for better modularity and possible inclusion in other code.
 I regard it as a pretty standard practice.
 There may have been more efficient ways to develop this class.
 I wasn't terribly worried about that for this context, since speed of development was a high priority.
 2. I stubbed out the various methods I'd have to use (including writing the docstring for each one):

-  a. those that parse inputs
+  1. those that parse inputs
-  b. one that adjust the incomes by the goals (and verifies that the goals are achievable)
+  2. one that adjust the incomes by the goals (and verifies that the goals are achievable)
-  c. one that distributes incomes/spending in the optimal way At this stage, I was not worried about the method that would print out the result in a pretty way.
+  3. one that distributes incomes/spending in the optimal way At this stage, I was not worried about the method that would print out the result in a pretty way.
 3. Most importantly, I utilized test-driven development (TDD): For each method that I would implement in the `Budget` class (in `upstart_budget.py`), I would first write a `unittest` in `upstart_budget.test.py` for enough different expected input-output pairs that I was comfortable with my code's functionality.
 Strictly speaking, I could have written a greater diversity of tests for each method, been more concerned with hitting 100% code coverage, tested my `__init__` and `__str__` class methods, written more integration tests, and used slightly tighter code and more standard implementations of unit testing, but as before, given the need for speedier development, I deprioritized those aspects.
 4. When implementing the various methods, I prioritized code readability over strict computational/space efficiency, and I commented heavily throughout.
 In some cases, I wrote condensed code (lots of method nesting or chaining), simply because it wasn't terribly relevant to the main thrust of the algorithm and it made for fewer lines of code (which would have had its own implications for readability!).